xonsh/xonsh/news/fix_wsl_detection.rst

 **Added:**
-* 'on wsl' field when running xonfig
+* 'on wsl' field when running xonfig (when linux is detected)

 **Changed:**